7 Steps to Transforming Liabilities Into Assets

 Moving Forward Takes Time

-Moving forward often requires dealing with the past.
-The inventory helps you take stock of where you've been and where you want to go.
-It can also highlight unresolved pain and grief.
+Doing this inventory helps you take stock of where you've been and where you want to go.
+It also provides an opportunity to let go of some unresolved pain and grief.

-In 12 step programs this exercise is called the 4th Step.
-It takes time to complete.
-Sharing this with a trusted friend, counselor or sponsor (if you're in 12 step programs) is recommended.
+In 12 step programs this is called a 4th Step inventory.
+Sharing this writing with a trusted friend, counselor or sponsor (if you're in 12 step programs) is helpful.
 Pain witnessed leads to pain healed.

 Get support if friends and family aren't enough.
-Al-Anon provides amazing support for anyone struggling in relationships.
+Al-Anon provides amazing, FREE support for anyone struggling in dysfunctional relationships.

-Set your intention and the lessons will come.
-Repair the past and relationships will heal.
-Let go of old hurts and create new energy for the future.
+Set your intention towards your goal and the lessons will come.
+You can learn to repair the past and heal relationships.
+Letting go of old hurt creates new energy for the future.

-So what's that one thing you want to change?
-What do you need in order to get there?
+What's that one thing you’re willing to examine right now in your life?
 Leave a comment, I'd love to hear from you.